batuhanntosun/wandb-cicid/README.md

 # wandb-cicid

-These are resources for the W&B, CI/CD and ML course
+This repo contains valuable resources for the W&B, CI/CD and ML course